puppetlabs/puppet/CONTRIBUTING.md

       We accept multiple ways of submitting your changes for inclusion.
 They are listed below in order of preference.

+      It's important to consider that pull requests submitted to GitHub are _much, much_ more likely to be reviewed.
+Patches submitted via email on Redmine unfortunately have a tendency to get lost.
+If you don't want to risk your contribution sitting in the back burner for a long time (or possibly forever), then please consider making a pull request on GitHub.
+There are many resources included in this document about how to use GitHub.

       Please keep in mind that any method that involves sending email to the mailing list directly requires you to be subscribed to